Bobby Joe Hill

-The Miners' victory over the Kentucky Wildcats was a landmark event in the history of civil right and sports desegregation, comparable to Jackie Robinson's baseball tenure with the Brooklyn Dodgers, decisively proving that color of skin has no bearing on talent and ability.
-Of note is that Don Haskins and the entire Texas Western squad rose above racial threats, insults, vandalism, and violence throughout the 1965–1966 season to their against-all-odds triumph.
+The Miners' victory over the Kentucky Wildcats has been described as a landmark event in the history of civil right and sports desegregation, comparable to Jackie Robinson's baseball tenure with the Brooklyn Dodgers, and proving that color of skin has no bearing on talent and ability.
+Of note is that Don Haskins and the entire Texas Western squad faced racial threats, insults, vandalism, and violence throughout the 1965–1966 season before ultimately achieving their against-all-odds triumph.

 Bobby Joe Hill stayed in El Paso after his Texas Western career, married his college sweetheart Waltina Malachi in 1966.
 He retired as an executive with El Paso Natural Gas, and died in 2002 of a heart attack at age 59, the first player from the starting lineup to die.
 Bobby Joe Hill is interred at Restlawn Memorial Park in El Paso, Texas.

-The story of Bobby Joe Hill and the 1966 Texas Western national championship has been immortalized in the film Glory Road, which was released in the U.S. in January, 2006, forty years after the "fabulous five" forever altered the landscape of college basketball.
+The story of Bobby Joe Hill and the 1966 Texas Western national championship has been immortalized in the film Glory Road, which was released in the U.S. in January, 2006.
 Derek Luke was cast to play Bobby Joe in the movie.